Grace Henderson

 left to right: Tallulah Bankhead, Tom Moore and Grace Henderson in Thirty a Week(1918).

-Grace C. F. Roth Henderson (January 1860 - October 30, 1944) was an American stage actress and prolific performer in silent motion pictures.
+Grace C. F. Roth Henderson (January 1860 – October 30, 1944) was an American stage actress and prolific performer in silent motion pictures.

 Biography

 Henderson was born Grace C. F. Roth in Ann Arbor, Michigan in January 1860.
-Her father William (Wilhelm) F. was a justice of the peace born in Stuttgart in 1823, who died on April 19, 1871, in Ann Arbor.
+Her father, William (Wilhelm) F. was a justice of the peace born in Stuttgart in 1823, who died on April 19, 1871, in Ann Arbor.

-She made her professional debut at McKiver's Theatre in Chicago in 1877.
-A decade later she began a successful run at the Lyceum Theatre in New York City.
+She made her professional debut at McVicker's Theatre in Chicago in 1877.
+A decade later, she began a successful run at the Lyceum Theatre in New York City.
 She originated the role of "Lucille Ferrand" in The Wife.
 In 1896, she starred in Under the Polar Star, an elaborate play complete with a facsimile of a large sailing ship and real on-stage sled dogs.
 Under Southern Skies followed in 1901.
 She played in The Marquis, and received acclaim for her performance as "Phyliss Lee" in The Charity Ball.
 Later, Grace Henderson supported Nance O'Neill in Peter Pan, with Maude Adams' company.
 This production was staged at the Empire Theatre.

-In 1903, in rehearsals for the Broadway production of My Wife's Husband, Henderson refused to act with a black player, Moses Fairfax, who had a significant part.
+In 1903, during rehearsals for the Broadway production of My Wife's Husband, Henderson refused to act with a black player, Moses Fairfax, who had a significant part.
 Interviewed by a reporter, she explained in embarrassment that she had been raised in the South, where blacks and whites did not socialize to the point of a black calling a white woman by her first name.

 She toured in Lightnin.
-The actress' final stage appearance came in the Theatre Guild production of Green Grow the Lilacs.
+The actress's final stage appearance came in the Theatre Guild production of Green Grow the Lilacs.

 Henderson participated in more than 120 silent films, starting in 1909 with Lucky Jim.
 She was in His Trust (1911), which was directed by D. W. Griffith, and Trying To Fool Uncle (1912), a production of Mack Sennett.
 Her last film was Day Dreams, directed by Clarence G. Badger, in which she played "Grandmother Burn".